Roy Chipolina

-Roy Alan Chipolina (born 20 January 1983) is a Gibraltarian former footballer who played as a defender for Lincoln Red Imps and the Gibraltar national team, for which he served as captain.
+Roy Alan Chipolina (born 20 January 1983) is a Gibraltarian former professional footballer who played as a defender for Lincoln Red Imps.
+Born in England, he played for the Gibraltar national team, for which he served as captain.

 Club career

 Chipolina has played for Rock Wolves between 2003 and 2006, and then Gibraltar Premier Division side Lincoln Red Imps since 2006.
 He became the first Gibraltarian, and oldest player, to score in the fledgling UEFA Europa Conference League when he scored in a 4–1 defeat to Slovan Bratislava on 4 November 2021.

 He announced his retirement from football on 9 October 2024.